biggerpicturestudio/alfred-v1-docs/content/headers-and-sections.md

 - **cms_width**: it is an optional settings thanks to which you can define layout of the fields in section for Alfred User; because Alfred panel uses Bootstrap Grid, the value for cms_width should represent number of specific column width following the Bootstrap Grid (12 column layout) - for example cms_width: 6 will display the field in 50% of section width (only for Alfred Users in that section!).

 # 6. General thoughts
-Creating new sections and their fields is back-end developers’ responsibilities.
+Creating new sections and their fields is developers’ responsibility.
 The index names should be clear and semantic.
+Please use the **snake_case** naming convention.
 It is extremely important to remember about creating ‘if’ conditions in the front page blade templates to check if some index in the JSON content exists, before displaying its value.

 ```
 @if (!empty($components->headline))